Som-Energia/somenergia-opendata/README.md

     Shows all suported metrics as a list named `metrics` with
     - `id` the id used to refer the metric
     - `text` the translated text to display users
+    - `description` translated text with detailed explanation of the meaning, source and errors of the metric

 - `/discover/geolevel`
     Returns a list `geolevels` with the supported geolevels and related info